Creative Startups Winston-Salem is now accepting applications for the Fall 2018 cohort.

 It depends on how dedicated you are to improving your business.
 The amount of time invested will directly influence how successful you are.

-We say that you should budget at least 15 hours per week for classes, meetings, mentor time and homework.
-The class time will be determined by the best fit for all the cohort once accepted into the program.
+We say that you should budget at least 10-15 hours per week for classes, meetings, mentor time and assignments.

 I am the only founder of my business - can I still apply?